Skip to content

 Using the standalone installer (Windows)

 Download and run the installer from the download page.
-After installation luz is available from any terminal:
+After installation luz, luzc, and ray are available from any terminal:

 luz # open the REPL